pourmalek/CovidLongitudinalwithSRIV/output/countries/Afghanistan/readme.md

 ***

+graphs 2 COVID-19 daily deaths, Afghanistan, each model and JOHN, all updates, forecast only

+graphs 3 COVID-19 daily deaths, ERROR, Afghanistan, each model, all updates, forecast only

+graphs 4 COVID-19 daily deaths, ABSOLUTE ERROR, Afghanistan, each model, all updates, forecast only

+graphs 5 COVID-19 daily deaths, PERCENT ERROR, Afghanistan, each model, all updates, forecast only

+graphs 6 COVID-19 daily deaths, ABSOLUTE PERCENT ERROR, Afghanistan, each model, all updates, forecast only

-graphs 2 COVID-19 daily deaths, Afghanistan, each model, all updates, forecast only
+graphs 7 COVID-19 daily deaths, _average median_ ERROR, Afghanistan, each model, all updates, forecast only

 ***